BredyByte/42_push_swap/README.md

 # 🧮 Push_swap 🧮

+> This repository contains a "push_swap" project that is part of the École 42 curriculum.

 ## 👋 A brief intro

 Push Swap is a project to code a program that sorts a stack of integers using only specific operations and two stacks.